 Protect users from light exposure by using a light shield.

 Anyone who can visually see the light should wear UV eye protection when utilizing any broad-spectrum or LED curing system because both systems generate light in the UV-A wavelength range.
-Dymax eye protection solutions are rated to ANSI 87.1 with a maximum UV-A absorption to reduce brightness and irritation associated with a high-intensity light.
-Both clear and tinted types provide the same amount of protection.
+Dymax carries eye protection solutions that are rated to ANSI 87.1 with a maximum UV-A absorption to reduce brightness and irritation associated with a high-intensity light.

 A group of employees wearing UV protective goggles and gloves while using light-curing equipment in the lab.